Top 30 Places for Local Food on Maui

-***A little known fact is that ‘Eskimo Candy’ is actually the word used to describe the belly strip of smoked salmon.
-This Maui seafood market and cafe also has two more locations on Kauai and Oahu.
+***A little-known fact is that ‘Eskimo Candy’ is actually the word used to describe the belly strip of smoked salmon.
+This Maui seafood market and cafe also have two more locations on Kauai and Oahu.

 Address: 2665 Wai Wai Place, Kihei, HI 96753

 For more information, please visit Eskimo Candy online.